uiff/nats-NodeRed-Node-uc20/README.md

 ## Example Flow

 1. Drop a **u-OS Config** node, fill in host/port and OAuth credentials from the Control Center.
-2. Add a **DataHub Input** node, select the config, enter the provider ID and optional comma-separated variable list.
+2. Add a **DataHub Input** node, select the config, choose the provider from the dropdown (or type the provider ID if the API access is restricted) and pick the variables you care about.
 Connect the output to a Debug node.
 3. Add a **DataHub Output** node, leave provider ID = `nodered` and send structured JSON (e.g. from a Function node).
 The values instantly appear in the Data Hub under the provider `nodered`.

 > Tip: Because both nodes rely on the Control Center HTTP API for metadata they inherit the same permissions as your OAuth client.
 Make sure the client has at least `hub.variables.readonly` for the input node and `hub.variables.provide hub.variables.readwrite` for the output node.